Skip to main content

 1. Navigate to Assets > Users and select the user

-This resets their attempt counter to zero and immediately sends a new enrollment email.
+Resetting clears the attempt counter and immediately sends a new enrollment email.

 On First Use Messages